eggheadio/egghead-styles/README.md

 # egghead-styles
-Hold the master stylesheet for all of egghead
+Holds the master stylesheet for all of egghead